 The Company's Operating EPS calculation is its diluted core earnings per share as reported to shareholders in quarterly earnings releases and excludes certain items that may not be indicative of its ongoing core operations such as realized gains and losses and special charges resulting from the recurring periodic review of the Company's asbestos and environmental exposures.

-In setting 2019 targets, the Compensation Committee considered 2018 targets and results and determined that achieving the 2019 Operating EPS target, particularly given that the target represented a 2.4% increase over actual record 2018 Operating EPS and 5.5% increase over the 2018 Operating EPS target, would require substantial efforts on behalf of the entire organization, including the named executive officers.
+In setting 2020 targets and maximums, the Compensation Committee considered 2019 results and determined that achieving the 2020 Operating EPS target and maximum, particularly given that the target and maximum represented a 4.2% and 11.0%, respectively, increase over actual 2019 Operating EPS, would require substantial efforts on behalf of the entire organization.
 The Compensation Committee considered factors which might impact ongoing earnings, including, but not limited to, competition, market influences, governmental regulation and the Board of Directors' desire to devote resources to other internal corporate objectives, such as acquisitions or start-ups.